|Values are valid only on day of printing.|

 Prepare to pack the refrigerated/ambient specimens in the same Styro.
 The lid of the Styro has a pink label to indicate Refrigerate Specimens and a white label to indicate Ambient Specimens.
 Specimens should be in temperature color-coded bags that should match the color of the label on the Styro lid.
 Put on gloves prior to placing the specimen bags into the Styros.

 Use the same refrigerated Styro, however:

 Note: Pellet dry ice is preferred.
-Block dry ice must be reduced to small pieces (1"-2") to minimize the chance of damage to bags and vials.
+Block dry ice must be reduced to small pieces (1 to 2 inches) to minimize the chance of damage to bags and vials.

-Under normal conditions, 5 lb, or 2.2 kg, of dry ice will keep the specimens frozen until they arrive at the laboratory.
+Under normal conditions, 2.2 kg (5 lb), of dry ice will keep the specimens frozen until they arrive at the laboratory.

-Reminder – Do not fill the frozen styrofoam shipping container too full of specimen bags.
+Reminder: Do not fill the frozen styrofoam shipping container too full of specimen bags.
 Leave room for dry ice on top of the topmost specimen shipping bag and make sure the styrofoam lid fits tightly.
 On passenger aircraft, such as Delta or American, put 2.2 kg (5 lb) of dry ice in the Styro.
-FedEx or AirNet allow more, as there is a higher maximum weight for dry ice on a cargo aircraft.
+FedEx or AirNet allow more, because there is a higher maximum weight for dry ice on a cargo aircraft.